Strategic People Programme:

 - Barbara Harrison (Chief People Officer, GUD Holdings)

 - Paul Keesing (Director, FOMO Social Media)

 - Susan Lowe (Director People & Culture, Coca-Cola Amatil)

 - Michelle McBride (Chief People Officer, Tower Insurance)

 - Rachael Regan-Paterson (People Transformation, Fletcher Construction)

 - Richard Waggot (Deputy Chief Executive, Department of Corrections)

 The fee for participation in the programme is $8,500 + GST.

-This includes attendance at all of the modules, peer coaching, mentoring support for projects, materials and required reading.
+This includes attendance at all of the modules, team discussion and drop in sessions, mentoring support for projects, materials and required reading.
 It also includes coffee, tea breaks and lunches on all class days, programme dinners and receptions for each participant and their organisational sponsor.